 Planning to set up your business in Hong Kong, but not sure about the withholding tax rules and who is required to pay?
 In general, there is no requirement of paying withholding taxes in Hong Kong, which makes it an attractive location to do international business.
-However there are special cases that arise where withholding tax is required.
+However there are special cases that arise where withholding tax in Hong Kong is required.

 This article will provide an overview of Hong Kong’s withholding tax rate rules, including the scope of withholding tax, payments that are subject to withholding tax, and their tax rates.

 In general, withholding tax is the tax charged on sales or services to other countries or companies in other jurisdictions.
 A percent of the total amount is “withheld”, and varying tax regulations determine if all or a part of this tax is returned to the company.
 In Hong Kong there is no general withholding tax on sales or services.

 However, there are certain situations in which an organization may have to make a payment to foreign associates (non-resident individuals or business entities).
 In such a case, this is considered as a Hong Kong source of income that needs to be taxed.

 When a non-resident business entity derives income from a Hong Kong source, it is liable to pay taxes in Hong Kong.
 Likewise, any non-resident individual in Hong Kong who receives income for carrying out the trade, profession, or business is responsible for paying withholding taxes.